satosystems/chatgpt/README.md

-# chatgpt library and CLI for Rust
+# Simple ChatGPT library and CLI for Rust

 This project is the Rust chatgpt library, or a CLI tool that utilizes this library.